quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

 ## Solvers

 `EnergyDIIS()` is the default for normal and BdG models with every supported integration backend.
-It minimizes the internal energy of convex density combinations, using the exact quadratic mean-field interaction.
-Entropy and free energy do not participate in the coefficient optimization.
+It compares internal energies at zero temperature and free energies at finite temperature.
+Its mixing model uses exact quadratic interaction curvature and linearly interpolated sampled entropies.
+The thermal model is a surrogate, not the exact free energy of every trial mixture.
 EDIIS runs only its own update and raises `NoConvergence` on iteration exhaustion.
 Users can explicitly restart with another method using `model.mean_field(failure.result.density)`; see {ref}`the SCF overview <one-solve>`.